kwingfi24/Pi_in_the_Sky/Documentation.md

 Christian -

 ### Feb 24, 2022
 Kaitlyn - My idea from Tuesday worked.
 I found this code from https://www.raspberrypi.com/documentation/accessories/camera.html and it has the pi camera take a picture eafter a certain amount of time (I have it set to every 1 second right now) for a certain amount of time (I have it set for 6 seconds for testing at the moment).
 The time between each photo and how long it runs for will depend on how long the plane is in the air.
-It still needs to be a bit worked out, but I'm stepping away to work on another part of the priject.
+It still needs to be a bit worked out, but I'm stepping away to work on another part of the project.

 Christian -